An improved lower bound for star-shaped Kakeya sets: Remarks

-Incorporating this improved lower bound for the inner part into Lemma \ref{lem:inplusout} yields a better global bound.
-Moreover, this process can be repeated to finally yield a slightly larger lower bound than the one in (\ref{eq:largerbound}).
+we obtain a larger lower bound for $\mathcal{L}_2^*(E\cap B_{r_0})$ than the one obtained by considering the annulus alone.
+Plugging this improved lower bound for the inner part into Lemma~\ref{lem:inplusout} then yields a better global bound.
+Repeating this argument yields the lower bound